 Vancouver’s Remembrance Day Parade isn’t like other large-scale parades at other times of the year.
 It doesn’t have floats, clowns or dignitaries waving from convertible cars.
 It also doesn’t have balloons or people throwing out candy.
 Also, unlike military parades in some countries, there isn’t a show of military hardware or anything flashy.
 Instead, Vancouver’s parade usually consists of over 1,000 uniformed cadets, RCMP officers, veterans and currently-serving members of the Armed Forces.
 They march from Victory Square along a few blocks of Vancouver’s downtown streets.

 Typical of Remembrance Day parades across Canada, Vancouver’s parade is somber and respectful.
-It’s in honour of the people who serve the country, both past and present.
-It consists of people in uniform marching, plus bagpipes and a few other types of bands.
+It’s in honour of the people who served, and still serve, the country.
+The parade consists of people in uniform marching, plus bagpipes and a few other types of bands.

 Vancouver Parade Route